splightcomponents/splight-push-component/README.md

 # Splight Push Components

-Automatically find all components in your repository and update them if necessary.
+Automatically find all components in your repository and update them.

 ## Description

 This action will look up all the Splight Components configuration files ("spec.json") present in your repository, and for each component, will verify if a file has changed inside the corresponding directories and push or not accordingly.
+TODO: review

 ## Usage